RandomMaerks/lexophiles-collection/README.md

 However, you have to follow these specific rules:
 - When you select a letter, you have to continue with the letters that surround it.
-For example, you can't start with a letter on the top right and jump all the way to the bottom left to connect the letters.
+For example, you can't start with a letter on the top right and jump all the way to the bottom left to connect the letters
-- You cannot select the same block of letter more than once.
+- You cannot select the same block of letter more than once
+- You cannot make a word with only 1 or 2 letters

 LC's implementation gives you a set of filters at the start of each game: Number of rows, columns, max score, max number of words, and seed.
 The default option will be 4 rows, 4 columns, max score 100, infinite words, and no set seed.